densh/densh.github.com/quasiquotes.md

 In the example the definition of `val x = 2` shadows the binding from `x` to `val x = 1` established in the original tree, changing the semantics of `originalRef` in generated code.
 In this simple example, shadowing is quite easy to follow, however in elaborate macros it can easy get out of hand.

-A. To avoid these issues, there's a battle-tested workaround from the times of early Lisp - having a function that creates unique names to be used in generated code.
+To avoid these issues, there's a battle-tested workaround from the times of early Lisp - having a function that creates unique names to be used in generated code.
 In Lisp parlance it's called gensym, whereas in Scala we call it freshName.
 Quasiquotes are particularly nice here, because they allow unquoting of generated names directly into generated code.

 There's a bit of a mixup in our API, though.
 There is an internal API `internal.reificationSupport.freshTermName/freshTypeName` available in both compile-time and runtime universes, however only at compile-time there's a pretty public facade for it, called `c.freshName`.
 We plan to fix this in Scala 2.12.